-One nice thing about the T100 is its high safety ratings - four stars for the driver, five for the passenger (NHTSA).
+One nice thing about the T100 was its high safety ratings - four stars for the driver, five for the passenger (NHTSA).

-The Toyota T100 was not badly designed, but it probably should have been sold against the Dodge Dakota rather than the bigger rigs.
-A big-engine option would have helped - even a small diesel with lots of torque would have been useful in providing it with some credibility among the pickup crowd (Dodge reputedly sold more gas pickups because of the Cummins turbodiesel than any other factor, in the pre-1993 days).
-The price could be far too high, depending on options - considerably higher than the more comfortable, bigger, and more powerful trucks from the Detroiters.
-Sometimes there's a premium for quality, but big trucks are an area where Detroit has frankly done quite well, and lack of reliability has not been a major issue for most full-size pickup buyers.
+The Toyota T100 probably should have been marketed against the Dodge Dakota rather than the Dodge Ram, Ford F-series, and Chevy Silverado.
+A bigger engine would have helped; a small diesel with lots of torque would have provided credibility among the pickup crowd (Dodge reputedly sold more gas pickups because of the Cummins turbodiesel than any other factor, in the pre-1993 days).
+The price could be far too high, depending on options — considerably higher than the more comfortable, bigger, and more powerful trucks from the Detroiters.
+Sometimes there’s a premium for quality, but big trucks are an area where Detroit has done well, and lack of reliability has not been a major issue for most full-size pickup buyers.
 It was no surprise to us, after driving the T100, Dodge Ram, Ford F-150, and Chevy 1500, that the T100 was dropped in favor of the more Americanized Tundra.

 In 1998, the T100 was replaced by the more originally named Tundra.
 Built in Indiana with a ladder frame and optional V8, it sold better than the T100.
 We have a page for the Tundra - click here.